CMagistrado/PlainSight/README.md

 ## Getting Started

 Warning.
 MANY MeeSeeks died in the making of this, but all of them have lived a purposeful life.
+Make changes to the parts where they interact with AWS, and make the, interact to yours

 ### Prerequisites
 * BitCore